baderouaich/time_ago_provider/README.md

 [Package](https://pub.dartlang.org/packages/time_ago_provider)

 ## Features and bugs
-If you face any problems feel free to open an issue at the issue tracker.
+If you face any problems feel free to open an issue at the [issue tracker][tracker].
 If you feel the library is missing a feature, please raise a ticket on Github.
 Pull request are also welcome.
 [tracker]: https://github.com/BaderEddineOuaich/time_ago_provider/issues